The Twilight Zone (1959 TV series): 1961 LP record release

-In that year, Marty Manning And His Orchestra released an LP record named after the show, on the Columbia Records record label, (CL1586, mono, & CS8386, stereo: matrix: XSM51943): 'The Twilight Zone: A Sound Adventure In Space'.
+In that year, Marty Manning and His Orchestra released an LP record The Twilight Zone: A Sound Adventure in Space on Columbia Records.

-It was recorded with top New York City session musicians, including Mundell Lowe, (guitar); Jerry Murad, (harmonica); Harry Breuer, (Vibraphone); and Phil Kraus, (percussion).
-Lyric Soprano Lois Hunt provided the wordless vocals, and Teo Macero was credited with special effects.
-Manning himself was credited with playing the Serpent Ondioline, (Serpent (instrument)), and Ondes Martenot.
+It was recorded with top New York City session musicians, including Mundell Lowe (guitar), Jerry Murad (harmonica), Harry Breuer (vibraphone), and Phil Kraus (percussion).
+Lyric soprano Lois Hunt provided the wordless vocals, and Teo Macero was credited with special effects.
+Manning himself was credited with playing the serpent, Ondioline, and Ondes Martenot.